Maximising reach and developing potential

 By gathering and acting on such insight, institutions, sector agencies, researchers and policymakers can work together to help students maximise their potential.

-The Advance HE Surveys & Insights Conference provides an opportunity to discuss and debate the potential of insight from surveys, metrics, qualitative research and wider methods of capturing the voice of the student for driving excellence and enhancement within higher education.
+The Advance HE Surveys & Insights Conference provided an opportunity to discuss and debate the potential of insight from surveys, metrics, qualitative research and wider methods of capturing the voice of the student for driving excellence and enhancement within higher education.